fr4nk5ch31n3r/gridftpd/README.md

-  * Dialogue installer (incl. defaults) - You can change any of the defaults (like installation dir, used certificates and keys, ports, FQDNs, number of back ends, etc.) or just accept them.
+  * Dialogue installer (incl. defaults) - You can change any of the defaults (like installation dir, used certificates and keys, ports, FQDNs, number of backends, etc.) or just accept them.
 No further configuration needed for the GridFTP processes, if defaults are OK for you.

   * You can have multiple different GridFTP services on the same machine (e.g. internal/external GridFTP services for multi-homed hosts) if you provide a different name and FQDN for the service.

-  * The number of back ends is set during installation (e.g. if you want six back ends, then you just need to provide the number and the first back end port and the installer will prepare all needed configuration files) but can also be changed later in the init script configuration file.
+  * The number of backends is set during installation (e.g. if you want six backends, then you just need to provide the number and the first backend port and the installer will prepare all needed configuration files) but can also be changed later in the init script configuration file.
 If you aren't happy with the number configured during installation, stop the service, increase or decrease the number (`GRIDFTPD_BACKENDS_NUMBER`) and restart the service.
-The init script will then start as many back ends as you have configured in the init script configuration.
-Any back ends that don't have been configured during the initial installation step will use the default configuration.
-You can adapt this by creating (a) separate configuration file(s) for the desired back end(s).
+The init script will then start as many backends as you have configured in the init script configuration.
+Any backends that don't have been configured during the initial installation step will use the default configuration.
+You can adapt this by creating (a) separate configuration file(s) for the desired backend(s).

   * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the network interface the GridFTP processes should use

-  * You can include back ends or front ends from other hosts (`GRIDFTPD_ADDITIONAL_BACKENDS`, `GRIDFTPD_ADDITIONAL_FRONTENDS`)
+  * You can include backends or frontends from other hosts (`GRIDFTPD_ADDITIONAL_BACKENDS`, `GRIDFTPD_ADDITIONAL_FRONTENDS`)

   * start/stop up to one (unprivileged) GridFTP frontend process (PI) and one or